twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * In new fonts (version 5.0 until 6.5), the international currency sign (¤) is mapped to the Macintosh Roman platform but not the euro (€) mapping to the same codepoint (219).
 * Version 1.0 (1998-04-11) until 6.5 (2011-11-18) used ISO Latin-1 as the output encoding for the program and exported kerning pairs while version 7.0 (2013-04-25) & above uses Unicode.
 * The PostScript names modified when opening fonts in Font Creator Program 3.0 and 4.0 are as follows: the full stop at **.notdef** is removed, **nonmarkingreturn** changes to **CR** and **exclamdown** changes to **exclamationdown**.
+* High-Logic used to mirror the installer in its own domain derived from the program name up to version 6.1.

 ## Unregistered version limitations
 If registration is not performed during or within the grace period or fails because of an invalid registration key, the following restrictions will be imposed on the version number: